your-tools/tsrc/docs/faq.md

 * Good support for Windows (no need for Cygwin or anything like that)

-* **GitLab** support (automate working with merge requests)

-* Lastly, tsrc tries hard to never do any destructive operation or unexpected actions.
+* Also, tsrc tries hard to never do any destructive operation or unexpected actions.

     For instance, `tsrc` never puts you in a "detached HEAD" state,